 This series invites the best Christian Edwards scholars in the world to address pastors and church people on Edwards and his legacy.
 Topics will range widely, but will always connect the ministry of Edwards to the life of the Christian church.
 In addition to providing a platform for esteemed thought-leaders to share their insights, the series will feature a pastoral response designed to stimulate discussion of an ecclesial kind.
 The series is moderated by Center Director Doug Sweeney.
 All sessions are recorded and available for free in the Resources section.

 The initial lecturer in the Jonathan Edwards and the Church lecture series was George Marsden, Francis A. McAnaney Professor of History Emeritus at the University of Notre Dame.
 The title of this lecture: “Jonathan Edwards for the Twenty-first Century”.
-The pastoral respondent will be Colin Smith of the Orchard Evangelical Free Church of Arlington Heights (IL).
+The pastoral respondent was Colin Smith of the Orchard Evangelical Free Church of Arlington Heights (IL).
 The inaugural lecture was held on November 3, 2010 at 1pm in ATO Chapel on the campus of Trinity Evangelical Divinity School.

 New Directions in Edwards Studies